bazel-contrib/bazelrc_preset.bzl/README.md

 load("@bazelrc-preset.bzl", "bazelrc_preset")

 bazelrc_preset(
-    name = "preset", # writes preset.bazelrc
+    name = "preset",
 )
 ```

 Now create the preset with `bazel run //tools:preset.update`.
-Note, you don't need to remember the command, it will be printed if the file is missing or has outdated contents.
+Note that you don't need to remember the command.
+A test target `preset.update_test` is also created, which prints the command if the file is missing or has outdated contents.

 Finally, import it into your project `/.bazelrc` file.
 We suggest you add it at the top, so that project-specific flags may override, as follows: